nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![Timetable Add Lesson After](./images/timetable_add_lesson_after.png)

 <br>
-Note that a lesson slot can be seen now on Wednesday.
+Note that a lesson slot can be seen now on Wednesday representing the lesson.
 <br>
 <br>

 #### 4.4.3 Delete routine or lesson from schedule : `timetable_delete_slot`

-Deletes a routine or lesson from the timetable in fitNUS.
+You can choose to delete a routine or lesson from your timetable in fitNUS.

 Format: `timetable_delete_slot D/DAY T/TIME`

 Example:
-* `timetable_delete_slot D/Monday T/1600-1800`
-Deletes the routine or lesson scheduled on Monday, 1600-1800.
+* `timetable_delete_slot D/Monday T/1600-1800`fitNUS deletes the routine or lesson scheduled on Monday, 1600-1800.

 **Before removing slot from Timetable:**